microsoft/pxt-calliope/docs/projects/fireflies.md

 https://youtu.be/ZGvtnE1Wy6U

-## How do Fireflies synchronise?
+## How do Fireflies synchronize?

 Go to http://ncase.me/fireflies/ and read about the fireflies synchronization phenomenon.

-## Code
+## Code the firefly

-We want to create virtual fireflies using multiple @boardname@ (each @boardname@ acts as a firefly).
+We want to create virtual fireflies using multiple @boardname@s (each @boardname@ acts as a firefly).
-Let's review some of the key points of the article:
+Let's review some of the key points from the article:

-## "Each firefly has its own individual internal clock"
+### "Each firefly has its own individual internal clock..."

 A clock in this case is like a counter, so we will start by adding a ``clock`` variable to our program.